Pytonballoon810/awesome/USAGE.md

 ## Overview

 The registry files in this repository allow you to add custom templates to the Windows "New" context menu.
 When you right-click in File Explorer and select "New", you'll see options to create files based on your templates.

+Additionally, this repository includes various AutoHotkey scripts for productivity enhancements, system customizations, and automation tasks.
+There are also Tampermonkey userscripts for browser-based automation and enhancements.

 ## New File Templates